3mdeb/96boards-docs-wiki/Dragonboard-410c-OpenEmbedded-and-Yocto.md

 # Flashing build artifacts

 In the following description, replace `image` with the name of the image you built.
-For example: if you built `core-image-minimal` then `image` will be `core-image-minimal`.
+For example: if you built `rpb-console-image` then `image` will be `rpb-console-image`.

 At the end of any successful build you will end up with the following artifacts (amongst others)
 * `image-dragonboard-410c.ext4.gz` and